Interview:

 What advice would you give to companies launching a new team in a hybrid working environment?

 Cornelia von Hardenberg is a consultant specialising in organisation, dialogue and transformation, and a partner at the Institute for Transformation Management (iTM).
-She supports companies, teams and managers through change processes and innovation projects.
+She supports companies, teams and leaders through change processes and innovation projects.

-"New Work is not a buzzword - it is the art of balancing people and tasks.
-If you take trust seriously, you unleash true collaboration."</p
+“New Work isn’t just a buzzword – it’s the art of striking a balance between people and tasks.
+Those who take trust seriously unleash genuine collaboration.”

 Christina Heinickel